The Brain/Weight Equation

 These “highly palatable” foods are purposely engineered to create the exact brain-mouth-feel connection that makes you reach for more.
 They trigger a receptor in your brain that tells you to eat more.
 You may want to make different decisions around food -- yet your brain sabotages your efforts without your even knowing it.

-Biological factors also affect weight.
+There are also many biological factors that affect weight.
 For example, humans alive today are biologically engineered to hold onto fat for survival.

 Centuries ago, this made sense.